Spirit Daily Blog

 But what’s “rotten” and what “healthy” in the ethereal flow of emotions?

 If we apply this to relationships, how you feel before and after an interaction is essentially the harvest you are reaping from that person’s branches.
+Or, whether their fault or not, a person can have a spirit “attached” to him or her.

-When one feels drained, agitated, confused, anxious diminished, or sullied, it’s not a great indication of spiritual health.
+When one feels drained, agitated, confused, anxious, diminished, or sullied, it’s not a great indication of spiritual health.
 Does a person build up or tear down?

 Galatians 5:22–23 defines “good fruit” as love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.